jantman/awslimitchecker/README.rst

 Status
 ------

-It's gotten a bunch of downloads on PyPi (when the download counters used to work).
-As far as I know, it's stable and in use by some pretty large organizations.
+awslimitchecker is mature software, with approximately 9,000 downloads per month and in daily use at numerous organizations.

 Development status is being tracked on a board at waffle.io: https://waffle.io/jantman/awslimitchecker